communitiesuk/funding-service-design-performance-tests/README.md

 Or to run via AWS Copilot do the below:

 Open Docker Desktop

 Login to AWS Vault:

     aws-vault exec <profile_name>

 Run AWS Copilot Task below:

     copilot task run --env-vars TARGET_URL_FUND_STORE=http://fsd-fund-store.<env_name>.pre-award.local:8080,TARGET_URL_APPLICATION_STORE=http://fsd-application-store.<env_name>.pre-award.local:8080,TARGET_URL_ASSESSMENT_STORE=http://fsd-assessment-store.<env_name>.pre-award.local:8080 --follow

+In which application would you like to run this task? > pre-award

+In which environment would you like to run this task? > test

 # Locust config